-Metro South Station, a solid waste transfer station owned and operated by Metro and located in Oregon City, is a popular facility that receives many types of materials from a variety of sources.
+Metro South Station, a solid waste transfer station owned by Metro and located in Oregon City, is a popular facility that receives many types of materials from a variety of sources.
 Garbage trucks bring trash collected at homes and businesses to Metro South, where it is consolidated with other waste materials.
 They also bring organic materials (yard debris and food scraps) to be transferred to specialized composting facilities.

-In addition, households and a variety of businesses bring their “self-haul” materials – garbage, construction debris, recyclable items and others – for recovery, reuse and disposal.
+In addition, households and a variety of businesses "self-haul" their materials – garbage, construction debris, recyclable items and others – for recovery, reuse and disposal.
 No matter the source of the materials, workers try to reclaim and reuse as many items as possible before the rest is transported to landfills.

 Since its opening in 1983, Metro South has evolved from a garbage transfer station to provide the various waste management services it offers today.
 But the facility is constrained with limited room to grow, making it increasingly challenging for Metro South to continue to provide the full set of services desired by our customers.

-This effort has three stages:
+This effort had three stages:

 - A review of the solid waste transfer system in the Metro South service area

 - A comprehensive needs assessment of Metro South customers

 - The development of future options to address any unmet or emerging needs